-The Community Garden Group Insurance policy is not intended for garden operations outside the scope of the Community Garden Administrative Order such as apiaries, commercial garden ventures, greenhouses or sheds larger than 10'x12'.
-Any community garden with an apiary must have a registered beekeeper and liability insurance from the Beekeepers association.
+A community garden liability insurance policy provides the required liability insurance that will cover any insurance claims or incidents which may arise in operating a community garden.
+The policy is not intended for garden operations outside the scope of the Community Garden Administrative Order such as apiaries, commercial garden ventures, greenhouses or sheds larger than 10'x12'.
+Any community garden with an apiary must have a registered beekeeper and liability insurance from the Nova Scotia Beekeepers Association.

-Community Engagement
+Community engagement

-Before you can start your Community Garden, you will need to make sure the community supports the project.
-Every effort must be made to inform the residents that border the immediate location of the garden and the surrounding neighbourhood within a 1 block area.
+Before you can start your community garden, you will need to make sure the community supports the project.
+Every effort must be made to inform the residents that border the immediate location of the garden and the surrounding neighbourhood within a one block radius.
 There must be at least one in-person meeting that neighbours can attend to discuss the project.
 You can supplement your engagement by using means such as Facebook, online polls, posters within the community, email, etc.